emre-ozan/data-engineering-zoomcamp/README.md

 ### Streaming Analytics
 - Transform data in Google Cloud Storage with Spark.
 Firstly create a Kafka producer to have a streaming data.
 And then thanks to the Kafka consumer, have data and show streaming analyzes
 ### Orchestrate Spark Jobs
 - [New york taxi data](docs/dataset.md) is a big data, it consists of a lot of csv files.
-We will orchestrate spark jobs with Prefect to extract data.
+We will orchestrate spark jobs with airflow to extract data.

 ## Overview